AdobeDocs/experience-manager-65.en/help/assets/video.md

       | Type | Select the type of audio track you are using.<br>**Original** &ndash; The audio track originally attached to the video.<br>**Standard** &ndash; An add-on audio track for a language other than the original.<br>**Audio description** &ndash; Audio track also includes descriptive narration of non-verbal actions and gestures in the video, making content more accessible for individuals who are visually impaired. |
       | Label | Text that is displayed as the audio track's name on the media player.
 For example, `English [Original]`. |

     * Under the Audio Tracks heading, set the default audio track you want to assigned to the video.
 Select the audio track file, then select **[!UICONTROL Set as default]**.
+In the Set as default dialog box, select **[!UICONTROL Replace]**.

       ![The Audio Tracks heading with a selected audio track file name and highlighted "Set as default" button.](assets-dm/msma-defaultaudiotrack.png)*Setting the default audio track for a video.*

+1. In the upper-right corner of the page, select **[!UICONTROL Save & Close]**.